xquintana/DumpReport/README.md

 ## Configuration file

-Settings are stored in a configuration file named _DumpReportCfg.xml_, which must be located together with the executable.
+The settings are stored in a configuration file named _DumpReportCfg.xml_, which must be located together with the executable.
 This file can be created by typing:

 	DumpReport /CONFIG CREATE

 It must be edited in order to specify the location of the debuggers.
 The rest of the parameters can be left as default.
-Some parameters like the PDB folder or the output file name can be overriden by command-line.
+Some parameters like the PDB folder or the output file name can be overriden by the command line.

 ### Xml nodes